 “[Forum name] is a forum dedicated to making money on the Internet, various earning schemes, IT issues and much more.
 This is a forum about making money on the Internet, Also we share knowledge about carding forum , malware modification, hacking, security, programming, cracking, among many other things.
 Also of tools related to the above.
 If you have interest and desire to learn do not hesitate to register and start being part of our community, if you are new we will help you in everything we can.”

 - At least two of DWF’s staff members, forum administrator “Professor” and forum moderator “Richman,” have highly ranked profiles on Altenen.

-- Professor joined Altenen in November 2018, has a “Respected Member” rank on the forum, and has mostly made posts relating to the sharing of Socks4 and Socks5 proxy server lists, various free cybersecurity courses, and methods targeting streaming services (Netflix in particular).
+- November 2018—Professor joined Altenen, as a “Respected Member” rank on the forum, and has mostly made posts relating to the sharing of Socks4 and Socks5 proxy server lists, various free cybersecurity courses, and methods targeting streaming services (Netflix in particular).